crazoter/Genshin-Lyre-Overlay/README.md

 * This version is more suitable for playing more complicated pieces, and includes a textbox for you to modify the rate at which new notes appear.

 Platform: Windows (Code is in Python, can be ported to MacOS)

+## Main-overlay-game.py / Main-overlay-game.exe
+* Game Mode, allows you to play your own songs.
+Uses the overlay UI, but this application also tracks your keystrokes.
+It then gives you a score (and some comments from Venti :p).

 ### How does it work?
 * The application creates a window that overlays all other applications, including Genshin Impact in windowed mode.